Licensing and permitted use

 License and Use

 Documentation, manuals, and measurement specifications on this site are released under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 Hosted software is available for non-commercial academic and educational use.
-Commercial use of any component requires written permission.
+The platform is developed as an open, public-good research infrastructure.

 Documentation and specifications